-After the Graduate School has submitted your thesis/dissertation, for publishing, it will be available in the ProQuest database and the UMB Digital Archive.
+After the School of Graduate Studies has submitted your thesis/dissertation, for publishing, it will be available in the ProQuest database and the UMB Digital Archive.
+The School of Graduate Studies recommend immediate publication of the thesis or dissertation.
+The student may delay publication by 6 months, 1 year or 2 years.